Homepage > Blank IRS 1120 Template

 If “Yes,” file Form 5452, Corporate Report of Nondividend Distributions.
 See the instructions for Form 5452.
 If this is a consolidated return, answer here for the parent corporation and on Form 851 for each subsidiary.

-7At any time during the tax year, did one foreign person own, directly or indirectly, at least 25% of the total voting power of all classes of the corporation’s stock entitled to vote or at least 25% of the total value of all classes of the corporation’s stock? .
+7At any time during this tax year, did one foreign person own, directly or indirectly, at least 25% of the total voting power of all classes of the corporation’s stock entitled to vote or at least 25% of the total value of all classes of the corporation’s stock? .

 For rules of attribution, see section 318.
 If “Yes,” enter: